SynBioHub/api-docs/source/index.html.md

 <aside class="success">Note that the X-authorization header is required for all edit endpoints.</aside>

-These endpoints allow you to edit various fields in for a
+These endpoints allow you to edit various fields within each object.

 ## Edit Mutable Descriptions